-Credit Score Doesn’t Qualify Dealer Scam
+Credit Score Doesn’t Qualify Car Dealer Scam

-Some car dealer's may cleverly disguise permission forms allowing them to pull your credit history, always be aware of what you’re signing.
+Some dealers may cleverly disguise permission forms to pull your credit report and review your credit history; always be aware of what you’re signing.
 One of the dealerships I worked for had a drawing for a $77 car every month.

-The Credit Score Doesn’t Qualify Scam Explained
+What is the Credit Score Doesn’t Qualify Scam?

-The Credit Score Doesn't Qualify Scam is the second most commonly used dealer scam used in car dealerships today.
-It is very easy to do and can be done very easily by car dealer's and staff on unsuspecting customers.
+The credit score doesn’t qualify scam is the second most commonly used dealer scam in car dealerships today.
+It is simple and can be done quickly by car dealers and staff on unsuspecting customers.

 How the Credit Score Doesn’t Qualify Scam Works

-He’ll replace your credit bureau with someone else’s credit bureau that has a lower score than yours.
-He’ll mark out the name and address with a black sharpie and circle the score with a red sharpie.
+He’ll replace your credit bureau with someone else’s credit bureau with a lower score than yours.
+He’ll mark out the name and address with a black Sharpie and circle the score with a red Sharpie.

-The Credit Score Scam is used a lot more than you think, it’s used on people with good credit and bad credit alike.
-The score doesn’t have to be a huge negative; it just has to fall below the dealer’s finance program guidelines to qualify.
+The credit score scam is used more than you think; it’s used on people with good and bad credit.
+The score doesn’t have to be a considerable negative; it just has to fall below the dealer’s finance program guidelines to qualify.

-There is usually just a box in the back with thousands of credit bureaus in it.
-It isn’t hard to find a credit file that has a credit score just under the credit score of the customer their trying to scam.
+There is usually just a box with thousands of credit bureaus in the back.
+It isn’t hard to find a credit file with a credit score just under the credit score of the customer they’re trying to scam.

-There are many variations of this scam but I think you get the point.
-They may just come out and tell you that your credit does not qualify for the interest rate you’re trying to get.
-If you haven’t done your due diligence on your own credit score and know what’s on your credit report before you visit a dealership you’re asking for trouble.
+This scam has many variations, but I think you get the point.
+They may tell you that your credit does not qualify for the interest rate you’re trying to get.
+If you haven’t done your due diligence on your credit score and know what’s on your credit report before visiting a dealership, you’re asking for trouble.

 How to Avoid the Credit Score Doesn’t Qualify Scam

 How do you avoid this scam?
 Know your credit scores beforehand.
-Always get and review your credit report and credit scores from a reputable online company such as FreeScore360 before visiting a car dealership or applying for a car loan.
+Always review your credit report and scores from a reputable online company such as MyFreeScoreNow before visiting a car dealership or applying for a car loan.

-If You’re a Victim of the Credit Score Scam
+What if You’re a Victim of the Credit Score Scam

 If they will not accept your credit reports and scores or tell you they cannot use them, you should kindly thank them and GET UP AND LEAVE!
-If they are bold enough to try and pull this dealer scam on you, no telling what other tricks they have up their sleeve.
+If they are bold enough to try and pull this dealer scam on you, there is no telling what other tricks they have up their sleeve.